Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Shangri-La Qaryat Al Beri

-Waterfront hotel Shangri-La Qaryat Al Beri, located along the Khor Al Maqta Creek, is offering room rates from Dh700.
+The waterfront hotel along Khor Al Maqta Creek is offering room rates from Dh700.

-The staycation deal includes daily breakfast for two at Sofra Bld; early check-in from 11am and late check-out at 4pm; as well as 15 per cent off dining at the hotel at locations including Shang Palace, Bord Eau by Nicolas Isnard and Al Hanah Bar.
+The staycation deal includes daily breakfast for two at Sofra Bld; early check-in from 11am and late check-out at 4pm; as well as 15 per cent off dining at Shang Palace, Bord Eau by Nicolas Isnard and Al Hanah Bar.

 Traders Hotel Qaryat Al Beri

-Four-star beach hotel Traders Hotel Qaryat Al Beri is offering rooms from Dh276, with daily breakfast at Afya included.
+The four-star beach hotel is offering rooms from Dh276, with daily breakfast at Afya included.

 Dubai